The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Model and Notations

+With the physical model in place, we now introduce the economic side: how electricity is priced, how we measure the social benefit of battery operation, and how we quantify the efficiency loss when a battery maximizes profit rather than social welfare.

-\textbf{Energy Pricing and Social Cost.} The price of electricity at time $t$ is determined by an increasing price function $P: [0,1] \to \mathbb{R}_{\geq 0}$, mapping the net demand $N(t)$ to a market-clearing price.
+The price of electricity at time $t$ is determined by an increasing price function $P: [0,1] \to \mathbb{R}_{\geq 0}$, mapping the net demand $N(t)$ to a market-clearing price.
 The social generation cost is $G(N) = \int_{0}^{N} P(x) \,\mathrm{d} x$.
-The price formulation assumes a Pay-as-Clear (or Uniform Pricing) mechanism which is widely used in practice.
-Under this mechanism, all dispatched generators are compensated at the market-clearing price established by the marginal unit.
-In a theoretically idealized market populated by a continuum of infinitesimal generators, strategic behavior is eliminated, and the unique equilibrium involves all generators bidding their true marginal costs.
-Consequently, the price function $P(N)$ rigorously represents the system's marginal cost curve at net demand level $N$, so the social generation can be represented as the integral over marginal cost.
+This formulation assumes a Pay-as-Clear (or Uniform Pricing) mechanism, widely used in practice, under which all dispatched generators are compensated at the price set by the marginal unit.
+In a theoretically idealized market with a continuum of infinitesimal generators, the unique equilibrium has all generators bidding their true marginal costs, so $P(N)$ represents the system's marginal cost curve and $G(N)$ the total generation cost at demand level $N$.

 Let $I = (D, P, \Omega)$ denote a specific market instance.
-Given the stochastic nature of $D$, we focus on the expected performance.
-We define the \textit{expected improvement on social cost} achieved by a battery policy $B$ as:
+Since demand is stochastic, we measure performance in expectation.
+The key welfare metric is the \textit{expected improvement on social cost} achieved by a battery policy $B$, which captures how much the battery reduces the total generation cost relative to the no-battery baseline:

-\textbf{Efficiency loss.} We compare the outcomes of two distinct operational paradigms. \begin{description} \item[Centralized Battery] A system operator controls the battery to maximize the expected improvement in social cost:
+The central tension in our model is between two operating regimes.
+A social planner would operate the battery to minimize generation cost, while a private operator seeks to maximize arbitrage profit.
+These objectives are generally misaligned, and we formalize both below. \begin{description} \item[Centralized Battery] A system operator controls the battery to maximize the expected improvement in social cost:

 \item[Decentralized Battery] A profit-maximizing entity operates the battery to maximize its expected arbitrage revenue: